 Trim Level Breakdown

-The Nissan GT-R is available in Premium Edition, Black Edition and Track Edition trims.
+The Nissan GT-R is available in Premium Edition, Black Edition, Track Edition and NISMO.

 The Premium model comes packed with standard features including leather seating with synthetic suede inserts, an 11-speaker Bose Audio system, a navigation system with XM NavTraffic, NavWeather and Zagat survey functionality, an iPod input jack, a multi-function display and Bluetooth phone connectivity that supports audio streaming.